 Please complete both steps.
 Incomplete applications will not be considered for a SOM scholarship.

-- If you have already submitted your FAFSA, you can go back and add parent information at any time on the FAFSA website.
-Parent information must be added to your FAFSA before June 30.
+- If you have already submitted your FAFSA, you can go back and add parent 2020 tax information at any time on the FAFSA website.
+Parent information must be added to your FAFSA before May 31.

 - Part 1: General Application